 As Jordan’s cultural hub, Amman has several fascinating museums to visit.
 A great way to get some enlightening background on the country’s history, it’s the perfect activity on a rainy or extra hot day.

-If you’re interested in adding a museum to your list of things to do in Amman, here’s a roundup of three particularly noteworthy ones.
+If you’re interested in adding a Jordanian museum to your list of things to do in Amman, here’s a few particularly noteworthy ones.

-• Archeological Museum: Jordan’s original archeological museum sits on the Citadel, right next to the outdoor ruins.
+- Jordan Archaeological Museum: Jordan’s original archaeological museum sits on Citadel Hill, right next to the outdoor ruins.
 Despite appearing compact from the outside, the museum houses an astounding number of artifacts spanning over 8,000 years of history.
 Entry is free with entrance to the Citadel (and included in your Jordan Pass), so it’s definitely worth a stop if that’s your kind of thing.

 Bonus: Day trips from Amman